eelizan1/Fashion-Shopping-Store/README.md

 This application uses React, NodeJS, and the Stripe API to create a full shopping e-commerce experience!
 To use, install node and npm install to run react packages.

+I was not able to find free or affordable hosting so until then here are some screenshots of various pages of the project.

 ### Home page

 ![Alt text](/images/homepage.png "Home Page")